France vs. Senegal World Cup Odds

 France has one of the world’s best squads.
 Manager Didier Deschamps will call upon world-class players from huge clubs like PSG, Real Madrid, Man City, Arsenal, Liverpool, Bayern Munich, and Barcelona.
 These are the key players to watch:

 • Ousmane Dembélé: The versatile forward won the Ballon d’Or (world’s best player) award for 2025 after leading PSG to Champions League glory.
-He will be dangerous alongside Mbappé, Desiré Doué, and Bradley Barcola in France’s attack.
+His 2025/26 season has been disrupted by injuries, but he now looks back to his brilliant best, and he will be dangerous alongside Mbappé, Desiré Doué, and Bradley Barcola in France’s attack.

 • Michael Olise: The Bayern Munich playmaker was born and raised in England, but he opted to represent France – his mother’s country.
 That was a major coup for Les Bleus, as Olise has emerged as one of the world’s best wingers over the past two years.
 He should provide goals and assists for France at the World Cup.